Matheshv98/MjolnIR/README.md

 # MjÖlnir

-**MjÖlnir** is a streamlined tool for visualizing and analyzing any 2D dataset — without writing repetitive Python or MATLAB scripts.
-Designed to simplify workflows, it lets users inspect, process, and export results on the fly while keeping projects organized and reproducible.
-By reducing workflow complexity, data isn’t just seen — it’s better understood.
+**MjÖlnir** is a streamlined, user-friendly tool for visualizing and analyzing two-dimensional datasets without the need to write repetitive Python or MATLAB code.
+It’s designed to simplify your workflow by letting you inspect, process, and export results quickly while keeping all your work organized in one place.
+The goal is to reduce complexity so your data isn’t just seen, but clearly understood.

 ---

 ## 📌 Scope

-While originally developed for **2D infrared (2DIR) spectroscopy**, MjÖlnir is built to adapt seamlessly to any two-dimensional dataset, including:

-- Excitation–emission matrices (EEM)
-- 2D fluorescence spectra
-- 2D electronic spectra
-- Any other X–Y–Z dataset in matrix form
+Originally built for 2D infrared (2DIR) spectroscopy, MjÖlnir is versatile enough to handle a wide range of other 2D datasets.
+Whether you're working with excitation–emission matrices, 2D fluorescence spectra, 2D electronic spectra, or any other dataset arranged in an X–Y–Z format, this tool adapts effortlessly to your needs.

 ---

 ## ⚙️ Core Analytical Features

-### 🔍 Smart Peak Detection
-- **Laplacian-based algorithm** for identifying peaks, even in noisy data
-- Adjustable sensitivity for fine-tuned, precise localization

-### ✂️ Cross-Section Analysis
-- Extract and fit slices along both **pump** and **probe** axes
-- Overlay multiple slices for direct comparison

-### 📉 Automatic Baseline Correction
-- **Spline-based correction** for background artifact removal
-- Visual preview of correction to verify quality

-### 🖨️ Publication-Ready Output
-- One-click export in **vector formats** (PDF/SVG)
-- Customizable fonts, axis labels, color scales, and grid/tick options
-- Style outputs to match common journal guidelines
+One of the highlights of MjÖlnir is its smart peak detection system.
+Using a Laplacian-based algorithm, it can accurately identify peaks even in noisy datasets.
+Sensitivity can be adjusted, giving you precise control over the detection process.

+For deeper analysis, the tool makes it easy to extract and examine cross-sections along both the pump and probe axes.
+You can fit these slices and overlay multiple cross-sections for direct, side-by-side comparison.

+Background artifacts are handled automatically through spline-based baseline correction.
+To make sure the correction meets your standards, a visual preview is provided before finalizing the adjustment.

+When it’s time to present your results, MjÖlnir offers one-click export options in vector formats like PDF and SVG.
+You can customize fonts, axis labels, color scales, and gridlines to match the style guidelines of your preferred journals, ensuring your figures are ready for publication without extra formatting work.

 ---

 ## 📥 Data Import Format

-To ensure consistent and unambiguous analysis, MjÖlnir requires 2D spectral data in a standardized matrix format:
+To keep the analysis consistent and avoid ambiguity, MjÖlnir works with 2D spectral data saved in a standardized matrix format.
+In this setup, the first row should contain your probe (X-axis) values, while the first column contains the pump (Y-axis) values.
+The remaining cells hold the Z-data aligned to these dimensions.

-- **First row:** Probe (X-axis) values
-- **First column:** Pump (Y-axis) values
-- **Remaining cells:** Z-data values aligned to these dimensions

-**File format requirements:**
-- Comma `,` as the column delimiter
-- Period `.` as the decimal separator (e.g., `1950.5`)

-This format prevents ambiguity across different data representations (e.g., Pump vs. Probe axes swaps) and regional settings.
+For reliable interpretation across different systems and regional settings, files must use commas `,` as delimiters and periods `.` as decimal points.
+For example, a valid data point would look like `1950.5`.

+This clear and simple format ensures that your data loads correctly every time, with no guesswork about axis assignments or number formatting.

 ---